 The roundtable on India’s options in Afghanistan was held in Bengaluru on 18th September 2019 at the Takshashila Institution’s office.
-The participants were businesspersons, diplomats, academics and journalists who have worked on Afghanistan.
+The participants were businesspersons, diplomats, academics and journalists who have worked in Afghanistan.

 The context for discussion was the sudden cancellation of the United States (US)-Taliban talks on 8th September 2019.
 Cancellation of talks was unexpected and yet was welcomed in India.
 With this backdrop, the Takshashila organized a roundtable discussion to discuss India’s options in Afghanistan.

 The discussion was divided into two sessions.
-First session dealt with the latest political developments in Afghanistan, the status of US-Taliban talks, and prospects for the Presidential elections in Afghanistan.
+The first session dealt with the latest political developments in Afghanistan, the status of US-Taliban talks, and prospects for the Presidential elections in Afghanistan.
 The second session focused on India’s options in Afghanistan given the evolving situation.

-During the first session, the discussion was centred on following points:
+During the first session, the discussion was centred on the following points:

 - Given the worsening relationship with Iran, there is a possibility that the US might redefine its mission objectives in Afghanistan.

-- The Taliban has realised that the US is in a hurry to leave and therefore, they are likely to get a deal which favours them.
+- The Taliban has realised that the US is in a hurry to leave and therefore, they are likely to get a deal that favours them.

 - Taliban doesn’t recognise the legitimate National Unity Government (NUG) and continues to resist negotiating with it.
 Moreover, the US sidelining the NUG from talks has hurt its credibility.